Zaltarba/blog/_posts/2024-06-23-PairsTrading-2.md

 ## Link with the Cointegration

-Let's now explain why the link between the beta of two stocks and their cointegration.
-Let's say we have two stocks A and B, why the same betas.
-What can we say about them ?
-## Link with the Cointegration

 Let's now explain the link between the beta of two stocks and their cointegration.
 Let's say we have two stocks, A and B, with proportional betas.
 What can we say about them?

 In mathematical terms